-Campus Organizations: Student clubs and organizations should be hosted in person ONLY if at a 50% reduced room capacity requirement can be met while maintaining social distancing of at least 6 ft.
-All persons must wear a mask and use sanitization/ disinfecting protocols (sanitizers) when entering and leaving the meetings.
-Low capacity meetings in enclosed spaces must be 45 minutes or less.
+Campus Organizations: Student clubs and organizations should be hosted in person ONLY if at a 50% reduced room capacity requirement can be met while maintaining social distancing of at least 3 ft.
+All persons must wear a mask and use sanitization/disinfecting protocols (sanitizers) when entering and leaving the meetings, and follow CDC guidelines.
 Inability to meet these guidelines will require that virtual sessions should be the method of meeting.

 Choirs: There are special guidelines for choirs.
-In general, choir practices must be reduced to no more than 50% room capacity with MORE than 6 ft. spacing between individuals.
+In general, choir practices must be reduced to no more than 50% room capacity with MORE than 3 ft. spacing between individuals.
 Rehearsal should take place in well-ventilated space to prevent the spread of pathogens.
-Special masks and faceshields are to be worn.
+Special masks and face-shields are to be worn.

-Residence Halls: Student gatherings consisting of 3 or more persons must be held in common areas with all participants remaining 6 ft. apart and wearing masks at all times.
+Residence Halls: Student gatherings consisting of 4 or more persons must be held in common areas with all participants remaining 3 ft. apart and wearing masks at all times.